nais/doc/docs/security/auth/azure-ad.md

           - id: "<object ID of group in Azure AD>"
 ```

-Azure AD will now only allow sign-ins and token exchanges with the on-behalf-of flow if a given user is a _direct_ member of the groups declared.
+Azure AD will now only allow sign-ins and token exchanges with the on-behalf-of flow if a given user is a _direct_ member of at least _one of_ the groups declared.

 This also controls the `groups` claim for a user token, which will only contain groups that are both explicitly assigned to the application _and_ which the user is a direct member of.